 - Disabling the infrared lights for night vision.
 Whilst this can make night vision quality worse in normal circumstances, if your recordings are already being harmed by light bounceback, disabling the infrared lights can massively improve the recording quality overall.

-Both Ring and Nest allow you to do this in the app which makes it easy, but if you don’t have the option for your smart camera, you may need to get tape and put it over the IR lights.
+Both Ring and Nest allow you to do this in the app which makes it easy (see the end of this section for this), but if you don’t have the option for your smart camera, you may need to get tape and put it over the IR lights.

 - Add (or turn on) outdoor lighting.
 If you’re able to, adding outdoor lighting will reduce the need for your smart camera to rely on infrared lights, reducing the glare caused by them.